grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This transformation is available in Grafana 9.5+ as an opt-in beta feature.
 Modify Grafana [configuration file]({{< relref "../../../setup-grafana/configure-grafana/#configuration-file-location" >}}) to enable the `timeSeriesTable` [feature toggle]({{< relref "../../../setup-grafana/configure-grafana/#feature_toggles" >}}) to use it.
 {{% /admonition %}}

 Use this transformation to format the output of a time field.
-Output can be formatted using (Moment.js format strings)[https://momentjs.com/docs/#/displaying/].
+Output can be formatted using [Moment.js format strings](https://momentjs.com/docs/#/displaying/.
 For instance, if you would like to display only the year of a time field the format string `YYYY` can be used to show the calendar year (e.g. 1999, 2012, etc.).

-{{% docs/reference %}}
-[Table panel]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/table"
-[Table panel]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/table"

-[Calculation types]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/calculation-types"
-[Calculation types]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/calculation-types"

-[sparkline cell type]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/table#sparkline"
-[sparkline cell type]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/table#sparkline"

-[Heatmap panel]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/heatmap"
-[Heatmap panel]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/heatmap"

-[configuration file]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana#configuration-file-location"
-[configuration file]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana#configuration-file-location"

-[Time series panel]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/time-series"
-[Time series panel]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/time-series"

-[feature toggle]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana#feature_toggles"
-[feature toggle]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana#feature_toggles"
-{{% /docs/reference %}}